Mamena2020/zomie-server/readme.md

 # Zomie - media server
+:heavy_exclamation_mark: the project continues on branch 1peer :heavy_exclamation_mark:

 Media server for <a href="https://github.com/Mamena2020/zomie-app"> zomie app</a>.
 Server running on nodejs.
-Each client will have 2 active peer, 1 for broadcasting & 1 as consumer for listen to all user in the room. this server using SFU for routing method, <a href="https://webrtc.org">WebRTC</a> for media real-time communication, and <a href="https://socket.io">Socket.io</a> for signaling & messaging.
+Each client will have 1 active peer to handle broadcasting as well as a consumer, this server using SFU for routing method, <a href="https://webrtc.org">WebRTC</a> for media real-time communication, and <a href="https://socket.io">Socket.io</a> for signaling & messaging.